Benefits to Members

 - All Members will have an industry body that will advocate for, and provide appropriate advice and guidance within the cooperative business model and the cooperative sector itself here in NZ.

 - All Members will have the opportunity to network with, and learn from, other Members at various educational events held each year including an annual Co-op Business Leaders’ Forum, an Annual Awards Dinner and various Co-op Roundtable Discussions.

-- All Members will benefit from the findings of university research projects in relation to the NZ co-operative sector, one of the most significant to be released in January 2017 titled “The NZ Co-operative Economy”.
+- All Members will benefit from the findings of university research projects in relation to the NZ cooperative sector, for example that released in January 2017 titled “The NZ Co-operative Economy”.

 - Cooperative Business NZ will act as the knowledge centre for internal and external research, data and IP.